Everth2604/Everth2604/README.md

 *June 2021 - Present*
 - Developed and maintained Android applications using Kotlin and Java.
 - Collaborated with cross-functional teams to design and implement new features.
-- Optimized performance and fixed bugs to ensure smooth user experience.
+- Optimized performance and fixed bugs to ensure a smooth user experience.

 **Junior Developer at WebSolutions**
 *January 2019 - May 2021*